YMMV: That Thing You Do!

-Crowning Moment of Heartwarming: When Faye hears "That Thing You Do" on the radio for the first time, and dashes down the street to tell everyone else.
-Also a Crowning Moment of Funny, since she's running down the street shrieking, scares the bass player — and then they both barrel into Guy's father's store and cause a huge scene jumping around with the rest of the band.
+- When Faye hears "That Thing You Do" on the radio for the first time, and dashes down the street to tell everyone else.
+Also a Funny Moment, since she's running down the street shrieking, scares the bass player — and then they both barrel into Guy's father's store and cause a huge scene jumping around with the rest of the band.

 - After the TV show, Guy tells Faye sincerely how gorgeous she looks.
 (Nobody else has.)

 - The very quiet, very careful scene between Guy and Faye near the end, after Jimmy has left her and the band.
 "Gentlemen...
 I'd forgotten what you fellas look like."

 - Every scene between Faye and Guy counts, like when he insists to the band's first manager that she comes to Pittsburgh with them, or where she comes down with the flu and only Guy is shown worrying about and caring for her.

 - Jerkass Has a Point: That Jimmy is a Jerkass is undeniable, but at the same time his frustration is legitimate.
 Mr. White is taking control of what was supposed to be his band, going as far as replacing the bass player without even consulting the band.
 Then after months of asking when they would get to cut a record, Jimmy is told that he'll only get one original per side, one of which is presumably "That Thing You Do" meaning he only gets to do one new song of his own.
 Add to this his being overshadowed in popularity by Guy and by the end of the movie The Wonders are simply not his band anymore.